Do-It-Yourself Fencing Project

 - Mark and measure your yard.

-- Add up all your measurements and divide by 6 or 8, depending on the fence series/fence width you chose.
+- Add up all your measurements and divide by 6, depending on the fence series/fence width you chose.

 - Think about where you would place your gates if you are going to have any.